J.C. Penney Goes Red

 J.C.
 Penney (NYS: JCP) reported earnings on Feb.
 24. Here are the numbers you need to know.

 The 10-second takeaway

-Compared to the prior-year quarter, revenue shrank significantly and GAAP earnings per share dropped to a loss.
+Compared to the prior-year quarter, revenue shrank and GAAP earnings per share contracted to a loss.

 Margins shrank across the board.

 J.C.
 Penney chalked up revenue of $5.43 billion.
 The 11 analysts polled by S&P Capital IQ expected to see a top line of $5.50 billion on the same basis.
 GAAP reported sales were 4.9% lower than the prior-year quarter's $5.70 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.